 The dogfish shark, Mayan cochinita pibil and Argentine steak with chimichurri are all tasty as well, each in their own way.
-There is a lot of variety here so I recommend getting the combination with 2 different tacos, rice, beans and fresh tortilla chips for $9.29.
+There is a lot of variety here so I recommend getting the combination with 2 different tacos, rice, beans and fresh tortilla chips for around $10.
 I guarantee one visit will not be enough.

 The complimentary chips can be used as a way to sample each of their 16 fresh-made salsas.
 This diverse salsa bar is another thing that makes this little taco shop stand out in an area inundated with taquerias.
 Make sure to give each of them a try.
 The cilantro salsa and the one made with chipotles (not too spicy) are my two favorites.

 6035 N. 7th St., Phoenix 85014, Phone: 602-266-0831

 Open: Open: 8am-10pm Tues-Sat, 8am-9pm Sun-Mon